-A Money Market Fund is more attractive than a traditional bank account and is the safest way to enter the stock market.
+A Money Market Fund is more enticing than a traditional bank account and is the safest way to enter the stock market.
 In this context, it is used to pool investors’ money and buy low-risk, highly liquid securities.
 Thanks to the latter, investors can easily enter and exit the fund.

 The USAA Money Market Fund is a service offered by the United Services Automobile Association (USAA) in conjunction with Victory Capital.
 It provides low expenses and a low initial deposit for investors of $1,000.
 On the downside, this type of fund is notorious for offering low returns, just like a bank savings account.
 However, it is safely backed by the Federal Deposit Insurance Corporation (FDIC).